Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Proposed Method

 where $\hat{a}_{ij} \in (0,1)$ and $\sum\limits_{v_j \in \mathcal{N}(i)}\hat{a}_{ij} \leq 1$.
 Thus, this implies that the imputed node feature $\mathbf{x}_i$ lies within the convex hull defined by the features of its neighbors, ensuring that it is located within the feature space formed by these neighbors.

-In the clustering, distance-based clustering algorithms (e.g., $k$-means) group points that are closer together into the same cluster.
-As a result, the imputed node $v_i$ correctly reflects its position within the cluster structure and maintains consistency with its neighbors.
-Therefore, it is reasonable to treat the nodes in $\mathcal{V}^{m}_\text{all-known}$ as attribute-complete nodes, i.e.:
+In clustering, distance-based clustering algorithms (e.g., $k$-means) group points that are closer together into the same cluster.
+As a result, the imputed node $v_i$ correctly reflects its position within the cluster structure and maintains consistency with its neighbors. \end{proof}

+\textbf{Nodes with Partially Known Neighbors} $\tilde{\mathcal{V}}^{m}$.
+The completion of this category of nodes relies on two sources of information: (1) direct propagation from attribute-complete neighbors within their 1-hop neighborhood; and (2) indirect transmission of information from distant attribute-complete nodes through attribute-missing neighbors.
+To improve imputation accuracy, we apply the following refinement strategy for this category of nodes:

+\textit{Intra-cluster Reinforcement Strategy (IRS).} If a $\tilde{\mathcal{V}}^{m}$ node and all its attribute‑complete neighbors lie in the same cluster, the homophily assumption holds.
+We therefore deem its imputed feature reliable and promote the node to the attribute‑complete set $\mathcal{V}^c$:

+\textit{Inter-cluster Correction Strategy (ICS).} When a $\tilde{\mathcal{V}}^{m}$ node and all attribute-complete neighbors do not belong to the same cluster, this significantly violates the homogeneity assumption for graphs.
+To mitigate this effect, we update the feature of this node using EMA \cite{haynes2012exponential}, enabling it to gradually move toward the centroid of the features from attribute-complete neighbors, as described by the following equation: